starling021/httprealmx/README.md

 HTTP proxy for Realm of the Mad God written in Python 3.6

 ## Installation
-Sadly no compiled binaries like .EXE are build yet 😒

 To build HTTPRealm from sources, simply use this commands: